therealmko/zilliqastats/README.md

 # zilliqastats
 Python script to gather stats from Zilliqa mining logs

-Assuming you followed the ZIlliqa mining setup guide here: https://github.com/Zilliqa/Zilliqa/wiki/Mining
+Assuming you followed the Zilliqa mining setup guide here: https://github.com/Zilliqa/Zilliqa/wiki/Mining

+There are 2 script versions.
+One if you have Python version < 3 (default Ubuntu 16.04).
+The other if you have Python 3.x (default Ubuntu 18.04).
+Use:
+- Python 2.7 -> zilliqastats.py
+- Python 3.x -> zilliqastats.py3

 Copy or clone the zilliqastats.py into your "join" directory.